Tip #671: Make Better Hiring Decisions

 Achievement History Questionnaire:

-To determine if the candidates are qualified for the job and share the organization’s values, based on past training and experience, use an Achievement History Questionnaire (AHQ).
+To determine if the candidates are qualified for the job and share the organization’s values, because of past training and experience, use an Achievement History Questionnaire (AHQ).

-There are many different formats for resumes, and it can take a manager a long time to read through the resume to find information relevant to the position.
-In many cases, information about the applicant’s qualifications may not be clearly stated.
+There are many different formats for resumes.
+It can take a manager a long time to read through the resume to find information relevant to the position.
+In many cases, the resume may not clearly state information about the applicant’s qualifications.

-An AHQ is a structured method to obtain applicants’ past job-related training and experience in a consistent format that can be easily screened and rated.
+An AHQ is a structured method to obtain applicants’ past job-related training and experience in a consistent format that a manager can easily screen and rate.

-It is an excellent preliminary screening device for higher level professional, supervisory or managerial positions, particularly if they require specialized training and experience.
+It is an excellent preliminary screening device for higher level professional, supervisory or managerial positions.
+This is particularly true if they require specialized training and experience.

 Applicants have to be qualified to respond to the questions or otherwise they screen themselves out.
 As a result, 25% of the usual number of applicants will respond to an AHQ.
 However, most if not all of the respondents will be highly qualified to move to the next level of screening.

 How it is rated: Pre-determined benchmark answers provide a basis for rating and ranking the applicants’ answers.
-These benchmark answers identify buzzwords that will clue the rater if the applicant has the necessary training and/or work experience, as well as the knowledge, skills and abilities, to satisfactorily perform the job.
+These benchmark answers identify buzzwords.
+These will clue the rater if the applicant has the necessary training and/or work experience.
+They will also indicate if the applicant has the knowledge, skills and abilities, to satisfactorily perform the job.

 Situational Interview Questions: